Functional Inequalities for doubly weighted Brownian Motion with Sticky-Reflecting Boundary Diffusion: Poincar e Inequality

-The spectrum of $\hat{L}$ has previously been studied in the case of constant weights in \cite{belowgilles}.\\ By $C_{\sib}$ and $C_{\laa}$ we still denote the Poincar\'{e} constant for the $\sib$-weighted Laplacian on $\dOm$ and the Poincar\'{e} constant for the $\laa$-weighted Laplacian on $\Om$ with Neumann boundary condition.
-We assume upper bounds on these two quantities to be known.
+In this subsection we consider the case $\delta=0$ without weighted boundary diffusion.
+Note that the spectrum (but not spectral gap) of $\hat{L}$ has previously been studied in the case of constant weights in~\cite{belowgilles}.\\ Here we will show that a Poincar\'{e} inequality holds for Brownian motion with sticky reflection doubly weighted by $\mu$ on $\Om$ and give an upper bound on the Poincar\'{e} constant $\hat{C}_\mu$.
+The bound will depend on the Poincar\'{e} constant $C_{\laa}$.
+The main result providing an upper bound on $C_\mu$ in this setting will be via the combination of Proposition~\ref{prop:pcsrbm} and Theorem~\ref{thm:explconst}.